squinkylabs/SquinkyVCV/docs/compressor.md

 ## About Comp

 It is a very normal compressor / limiter.
 Most of the controls should be very familiar.
+It is a feed-forward compressor, designed for minimum coloration and distortion.

 It is fully polyphonic, although all channels will have the same settings.